 Dr Geoff Sutcliffe.

 Contact details are on the WWW at

-Students are encouraged to ask questions by email at all times.
+students are encouraged to ask questions by email at all times.

 Students are required to read their email regularly, and to

-consult the course WWW page regularly.
+consult the subject WWW page regularly.

 In order to obtain a particular grade, you may be required to attain

 that grade in all items of assessment.